 Here are some of the reasons why skin health in horses is so important:

 First line of defense.
-The skin acts as the first barrier against bacteria, viruses, parasites, and harmful substances in the environment.
+The skin is the first barrier against bacteria, viruses, parasites, and harmful environmental substances.
 Healthy skin can effectively prevent these threats from entering the body and causing illness.

 Temperature regulation.
 Horses regulate their body temperature through their skin.
 Sweat glands in the skin help to cool the horse down on hot days, while the hair and fat beneath the skin provide insulation during colder times.